Jaslyn Hooi: Career

 In 2022, Hooi began competing in bigger games, including the Badminton World Federation BWF World Tour tournaments and the Badminton Asia Championships.
 However, she suffered early-round exits in the hands of top players such as Kim Ga-eun (Korea Open), Chen Yufei (Korea Masters), and P. V. Sindhu (Badminton Asia Championships).

 At the 2021 SEA Games that was delayed due to COVID-19 until May 2022, Hooi again represented the Singapore women’s badminton team in the first round against the Philippines.
 Hooi won the second singles against Mikaela de Guzman in two sets of 21–17, 21-17, winning the game for Singapore at 3–0.
 Singapore retained the joint bronze medal after losing 0–3 to Thailand in the semi-final, in which Hooi was not featured.

 An injury in the second half of 2022 after the 2021 SEA Games completely derailed Hooi's ambitious plan to surge up the World Ranking to have a shot at the 2024 Olympics in Paris.
 Recovery took her one and a half years.
 During which, she also missed the chance to compete in the 2022 Commonwealth Games and 2023 SEA Games.

 Hooi returned to international competitions in May 2023.
 Her extended absence had depleted all her ranking points.
 As an unranked player, she had to enter the lower-tier BWF International Series tournaments starting from the qualifying rounds.
 Nevertheless, she reached the quarter-final of Thailand International and moved on to clinch two back-to-back titles down under.
 First at the Bendigo International and then the Sydney International in October 2023.

 In 2024, Hooi reached the semi-finals of the international tournaments at Portugal, Sydney, and Bendigo.
 After failing to defend her titles in Australia, Hooi came close to winning another in New Zealand at the North Harbour International, only to be defeated in the final by Tsai Hsin-pei of Chinese Taipei 18–21, 13–21.

+Hooi competed in only a handful of international tournaments in 2025 and mostly exited in the first round.
+She qualified for the Badminton Asia Championships in April but was eliminated in the group stage.
+She also played in the World Championships for the first time but lost to 6th-seeded Pornpawee Chochuwong of Thailand, 14-21, 8-21, in the round of 64.
+Hooi represented Singapore in 2025 SEA Games and helped Singapore to retain a bronze medal in the Women's team event.

+Hooi won her third women's singles title in the Singaporean National Badminton Championships in January 2026.